 Professor Yuichi Hosoya discusses how the landmark agreement at the recent Camp David trilateral completes Shinzo Abe's vision for a Free and Open Indo-Pacific.

-Prime Minister Fumio Kishida, US President Joe Biden, and South Korean President Yoon Suk-yeol pose for a photo ahead of the Japan-US-South Korea summit at Camp David on August 18. (©Kyodo)
+Prime Minister Kishida, US President Biden, and South Korean President Yoon Seo-yeol pose for a commemorative photo ahead of the Japan-U.S.-South Korea summit at Camp David on August 18. (©Kyodo)

 In an interview with The Sankei Shimbun and JAPAN Forward, Yuichi Hosoya, a professor of international politics at Keio University, explains the significance of the Japan-United States-South Korea summit meeting on August 18.